Bobushka/Education/README.md

 # Education
 all
-Here are all my :investigations: storaged
+Here are all my investigations storaged
+:coffe: